-In the Palestinian Territories, media literacy is an issue for the future.
-In their politically heated environment, young people need to view the media critically in order to be able to form an opinion.
+Media literacy is becoming increasingly important in the Palestinian Territories.
+In a politically heated environment, young people need to have a critical approach to the media to be able to form their opinions.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Local partners: Palestinian Youth Association for Leadership and Rights Activation (Pyalara), 7amleh, TAM, Al-Saraya, Radio Nisaa, Mada
+Local partners: Palestinian Youth Association for Leadership and Rights Activation (Pyalara), 7amleh, Women Media and Development (TAM), Al-Saraya, Media Development Center (MDC) at Birzeit University

-Main focus: Civic engagement, media and information literacy, digital security
+Main focus: Civic participation, media and information literacy, digital safety, journalism education